notbuffer/OpenCoreEFI_LenovoIdeaPad_1_15ALC7/README.md

 - Radeon Vega 7
 - 8 GB of RAM (2 GB are dedicated to iGPU)
 - Realtek WiFi + Bluetooth RTL8852BE (Unsupported, soon-to-be-replaced with a BCM94352Z)
  > Included fixes for old Broadcom cards, so just use OpenCore Legacy Patcher and you're good to go if you use one of those.
- > Also included the updated HoRNDIS kernel extension for USB Tethering with Android.
+Also included the updated HoRNDIS kernel extension for USB Tethering with Android.
 - 256 GB M.2 KIOXIA SSD
 - 1080p TN 15.6" Display
  > Drivers work fine thanks to NootedRed, except some graphical glitches in AutoCAD and no Chromium/Brave/React/Whatever-other-project-based-on-Blink-and-V8 for sure.
 - 42Wh Battery
- > Lasts about 6-7 hours on Windows/Linux, no estimate for macOS as USB Tethering is extremely draining
- > The number might not be accurate, but doesn't really care
+ > Lasts about 6-7 hours on Windows/Linux, no estimate for macOS as USB Tethering is extremely draining.
+The watthour number might not be accurate, but doesn't really care
 - Left side of ports: 1 AC Port, 1 USB-A SuperSpeed port, 1 USB-C SuperSpeed port, 3.5 mm Jack
  > USB-C port only supports being, well, a USB-C port and doesn't charge nor supports displays.
- > 3.5 mm Jack should work but didn't bother testing.
+3.5 mm Jack should work but didn't bother testing.
 - Right side of ports: 1 USB-A 2.0 port, 1 Realtek SD Card reader, Novo Button
  > The SD Card reader should work fine, added kernel extension for it, didn't test yet.
 - Realtek ALC257 and AMD Microphone